Pine Tree Development Zones

 - Information Technology

 A new, quality job is defined as one that:

 - Meets the income requirements for the current year.
-Income includes “income derived from employment” (IDE) or employee earnings, and employer payments toward employee benefits including retirement, health insurance, education, and dependent care.
-That total for any new, quality job must exceed the per capita personal income for that county according to the Income Table and Definitions (PDF).
-(You will need the free Adobe Reader to view this document.)
+Income includes "income derived from employment" (IDE) or employee earnings, and employer payments toward employee benefits including retirement, health insurance, education, and dependent care.
+That total for any new, quality job, must exceed the per capita personal income for that county.
+Use the 2018 Income Guidelines (PDF) to determine annual income requirements.

-- Includes access to group health insurance with an employer contribution encouraged but not required
+- Includes access to a group health care plan.

 PTDZ benefits do not apply to jobs moved from one area to another within the state.

 As of January 1, 2014, the PTDZ program's Tier 2 designation is no longer available in Cumberland and York County municipalities for businesses applying for new PTDZ certifications due to the sunset provision in 30-A MRSA §5250-J (5).
 However, some communities in Cumberland and York County are eligible under the PTDZ program's Tier 1 designation.

 Depending on your business sector and location, your business may be eligible for corporate tax credits, sales and use tax exemptions for both personal and real property, withholding tax reimbursements of 80%, and reduced electricity rates.
 Some financial sector companies may also be eligible for certain insurance tax credits.